Start Stop Continue Examples: What Should You Adjust to Increase Performance?

 For each question, participants should provide their top 3 answers that pertain to them and their department.
 Answers should be specific and actionable.

-For even further insight, members of the executive team can have their direct reports do a Start Stop Keep, too.
+For further insight, executive team members can also have their direct reports do a Start Stop Keep.
 Executive team members can then use feedback from their entire team in their own Start Stop Keep.

-Prior to the Planning Session everyone returns their answers to the session facilitator who compiles them into a clean list with duplicates removed.
+Before the Planning Session, everyone returns their answers to the session facilitator, who compiles them into a clean list with duplicates removed.
 The feedback is then discussed during the "Review & Learn" portion of the Planning Session Agenda.

 Want to learn more about Quarterly Planning?
 Check out these additional quarterly planning resources: